7 Financial Planning Myths - BUSTED: Here's what you got wrong about financial planning

 While some people see rapid transformations in their body just within 6 months because they hire the right trainer.

 Why is it so?
-When you work with the right expert, you can identify all the mistakes you are making and smart ways to achieve your goals faster.
+When you work with the right expert, you can identify all the financial mistakes you are making and devise smart ways to achieve your goals faster.

 Similarly, you can manage your finances on your own but you are bound to hit a glass ceiling.
-If you instead use the right financial planning tool with an efficient methodology, you can easily make progress in your finances.
+Instead, if you use the right financial planning tool with an efficient methodology, you can easily make progress in your finances.

 The same is the case with traditional financial planners that charge not less than Rs.
 30,000 per session and it's an ordeal to find the perfect one.